-We assist New Yorkers involved in tax disputes and consumer issues such as credit cards, auto loans, medical and student loan debt.
+We assist New Yorkers involved in tax disputes, bankruptcy proceedings, and consumer issues such as credit cards, auto loans, medical, and student loan debt.
 We can also provide legal assistance with small businesses, not-for-profits, and Housing Development Fund Companies (HDFC).

 Those seeking assistance with consumer issues should call the Access to Benefits helpline at 888-663 6880 Monday through Friday from 10:00 a.m. to 3:00 p.m.

 For assistance with tax disputes, please call 212-426-3013 Monday through Friday from 9:00 a.m. to 5:00 p.m.
 Note: you will be asked to leave a message with a return phone number.
 You may also fill out our online intake form.

 For help with small businesses, not-for-profit organizations, and HDFCs contact the Community Development Project at 212-298-3340 or email: CommunityDevProject@legal-aid.org.

 Judgment proof means your income is a type or amount that is exempt from debt collection and you have no assets that a company has the right to take under New York State law.
 If you are judgment proof, this means that even if a company sues you and a court enters a judgment against you, the company cannot take any of your income or assets to pay the judgment.